 I believe that entrepreneurship is the highest ideal of the American dream.

 I believe that entrepreneurship will save America from a downward spiral of inequity.
 I believe it will rebuild the middle class.
 I believe technology empowers people—regular people like you and me—to once again directly influence the government.
-And I believe that through innovation, startups are going to transform the world, giving all people the opportunity to grow, learn, and earn.
+And I believe that through innovation, startups are going to transform the world, giving all people the opportunity to grow, learn and earn.

 Clear communication is the cornerstone for every aspect of leading a healthy, productive life in an interconnected world.

 When in a stable, consistent environment creativity and productivity will flourish.

 With good communication in a consistent manner, we can then hold ourselves and others accountable.

 An open mind and open heart allow us to welcome the full potential this world has to offer.

 Welcome others, seek common ground, find opportunities for collaboration for the benefit of all.